Medical Renaissance: Andreas Vesalius (1514–1564)

 A print portrait of Andreas Vesalius in his book De Humani Corporis Fabrica Libri Septem.

 As mentioned, this is one of Vesalius' most known images used in the De Humani Corporis Fabrica that showed parts of the human body.

-He wrote around 14 books on his findings in anatomy, including his best known book De humani corporis fabrica.
+He wrote his best known book in the year of 1543, De humani corporis fabrica.
 It was revolutionary because of the accuracy and precision of his descriptions and images of organs and would refute Galen's belief that human anatomy is closely related to apes.
 The book was a dedication to Charles V, Holy Roman Emperor.
 Vesalius published De humani corporis fabrica at the age of 28.
 With him being so young, it made his contributions harder to accept.
 De Fabrica was a milestone in medical science as it detailed many aspects of the human cadaver as well as presenting it in the form of art.
 Its imagery drew on new Renaissance methods in art.
 An example of his work is a picture of a dissected corpse hung by a rope through its eye sockets with the upper diaphragm on a wall behind the corpse.
 The book gave clear identification of the organs in the human body while also removing the aspects that he found flawed with Galen's teachings.

 Vesalius was an important part of the Medical Renaissance.
 He is remembered as a critic of the inaccurate teachings of Galen, and one of the founders of modern anatomy.